ANTHROPOLOGY AND THE SCHOLARLY PUBLIC SPHERE

 From the discipline’s earliest days in the US, when Franz Boas was assistant editor on the journal, Science, Columbia faculty have contributed to the scholarly public sphere in which debates about the discipline and its relationships to other forms of practice and intellectual work have been shaped.
 Our current faculty members continue to be actively involved in these long-lived conversations.
 In addition to their respective academic writing projects, many are working as editors of journals and book series.
 Others have convened new forms of collective and collaborative production that make use of new digital platforms and other media.

 Our faculty are also stewards of many of the institutions that nourish creative intellectual work, sustain academic communities and advocate for the importance of critical thinking in the societies where we work.
-In recent years, departmental faculty members have served as directors and/or co-directors, and played other substantial roles in many of Columbia’s interdisciplinary and regionally focused institutes and centers, including: the Center for Comparative Media (Brian Larkin, Rosalind Morris), the Center for the Study of Ethnicity and Race (Catherine Fennell, Claudio Lomnitz, Audra Simpson), the Center for the Study for Social Difference (Lila Abu-Lughod, Paige West), the Columbia Center for Archaeology (Zoe Crossland), the Institute of African Studies (Brian Larkin), the Center for Palestine Studies (Nadia Abu El-Haj, Lila Abu-Lughod, Brinkley Messick, Brian Boyd), the Donald Keene Center for Japanese Studies (Marilyn Ivy), the Heyman Center for the Humanities (Nadia Abu El-Haj), the Institute for Comparative Literature and Society (Rosalind Morris), the Institute for Research in African American Studies (Vanessa Agard-Jones, Steven Gregory), the Institute for Research on Women, Gender and Sexuality, (Lila Abu-Lughod, Vanessa Agard-Jones, Rosalind Morris, Elizabeth A. Povinelli), the Institute for Latin American Studies (Claudio Lomnitz), and the Weatherhead East Asia Institute (Myron Cohen).
+In recent years, departmental faculty members have served as directors and/or co-directors, and played other substantial roles in many of Columbia’s interdisciplinary and regionally focused institutes and centers, including: the Center for Comparative Media (Brian Larkin, Rosalind Morris), the Center for the Study of Ethnicity and Race (Catherine Fennell, Claudio Lomnitz, Audra Simpson), the Center for the Study of Social Difference (Lila Abu-Lughod, Paige West), the Columbia Center for Archaeology (Zoe Crossland), the Institute of African Studies (Brian Larkin), the Center for Palestine Studies (Nadia Abu El-Haj, Lila Abu-Lughod, Brinkley Messick, Brian Boyd), the Donald Keene Center for Japanese Studies (Marilyn Ivy), the Heyman Center for the Humanities (Nadia Abu El-Haj), the Institute for Comparative Literature and Society (Rosalind Morris), the Institute for Research in African American Studies (Vanessa Agard-Jones, Steven Gregory), the Institute for Research on Women, Gender and Sexuality, (Lila Abu-Lughod, Vanessa Agard-Jones, Rosalind Morris, Elizabeth A. Povinelli), the Institute for Latin American Studies (Claudio Lomnitz), and the Weatherhead East Asia Institute (Myron Cohen).

 Below is a small showcase of our editorial and publishing activities.
 In 2021, we will launch a new podcast series, 'The Public Square is a Sphere,' in which our faculty members discuss the issues that drive their work and inspire their collectively oriented activities.